How to Manage Large Projects At Big Companies

 I had to adapt to a bigger company.
 I often couldn't do it solo or execute with just a few people.
 Shortcuts were looked down on.
 Correctness and safety were priorities over speed.
 It was a bit of a shift, and at some points, I seriously considered jumping back to start-ups.

-This post is in response to Sean Goedecke's https://www.seangoedecke.com/how-to-ship/, where I found Sean's shipping philosophy familiar.
-But the question of how to get things shipped is worth adding detail to.
+But with time I worked through these reservations and acquired a new set of learnings.
 I will outline what I've learned in the last few years on how to ship large projects, which I define as involving multiple teams that take a year or longer to execute.
+I think the sweet spot for a reader is a senior engineer looking to level up and expand their scope.
 A lot of this can be found in best practices in project management--for a good reason.
 But this learning is all built on trial and error and my mistakes along the way.

 Reducing Risk In The Beginning